vyau/hand-free-skype/README.md

  <p>

  This project has been tested under Ubuntu and Linux Mint which are my primary development platforms<br>
+Current compability is for Skype running on Linux.<br>

  Since Sikuli is leveraging Java, this should run on other platforms such as Windows or Mac <br>
  Minor tweaks may be needed to make it portable to other platforms <br>
 <p>